Three tips for bridging the generation gap in family businesses

 Monday, October 30, 2017/

 Family businesses are complex relational environments.
 Younger family members are finding their feet in their own careers while older family members carry a wealth of experience.
-The next generation have dreams and aspirations while the incumbent generation are concerned to protect what they have built.
+Members of the next generation have dreams and aspirations while members of the incumbent generation are concerned to protect what they have built.
 Multigenerational family businesses must navigate these complex relationships and expectations and still achieve long-term business success.

 There is a temptation to think most of the challenges in multigenerational family businesses will revolve around the growth of wealth and discussions about money.